IvanTepes/Space-Facts/README.md

 ### Planets

-* **Planet** page is designed with a dark background image a carousal that rotate the images of the planet, a table with information about the planet and a couple of interesting facts.
+* **Planet** page is designed with dark background image, carousal that rotate the images of the planet, table with information about the planet and a couple of interesting facts.

 * **Background** image is a dark photograph of the universe.
 Which serves as a space for the carousel and images of planets to "float" in that universe.